 1. Explore the Old Town

+Exploring the Old Town is a must-add to your list of things to do in Dubrovnik.
+The best area to stay while visiting Dubrovnik is in Old Town.
 The Pucic Palace is centrally located near several of the best sights in Old Town, including the Rector’s Palace, St. Blaise’s Church, Sponza Palace, and the Church of St. Ignatius.
-There are also numerous food and drink options right outside the hotel’s doorstep, including the highly-rated Restaurant Dubrovnik.
+There are also numerous food and drink options outside the hotel’s doorstep, including the highly-rated Restaurant Dubrovnik.

 See Related: Fun & Best Things to Do in Hvar, Croatia